joelferek/MIST353sportsweather/README.md

 ---

 *I used a lot of CHATGPT to help me figure out the JavaScript.
-The rest I used with my resources on GitHub and W3 along with what we learned in class.*
+The rest I used with my resources on GitHub and W3 along with what we learned in class.
+For most of the this, the prompt would look like: There is an error with my code can you find it for me?
+Then I would provide all my code.*